Psychotherapist MPF

 I studied Couple & Family Therapy at Seattle University and got my master's degree from there in 2021.
 That year I also passed the National Licensing Exam for Marriage & Family Therapists and became licensed in Washington State.
 I no longer hold my state license as I am no longer a resident, and as of 2022 I am instead a registered Psychotherapist with the Danish Psychotherapy Union (Dansk Psykoterapeut Forening).

-Although my training included extensive work with couples and families, my internship experience drew me toward individual therapy and helped me find my niche in treating anxiety and related disorders.
-I later trained in Eye Movement Desensitization and Reprocessing (EMDR) to better support clients working through trauma and past experiences that still feel unresolved.
+Although my training included extensive work with couples and families, my internship experience focused on and drew me toward individual therapy and helped me find my niche in treating anxiety and related disorders.

 My approach is collaborative, existential, and down-to-earth.
 I believe therapy should feel like a real conversation but also a place where you feel like you're getting invaluable tools for improving your life.
 Together, we’ll look at the patterns and stories shaping your life and explore what needs attention, healing, or release.